Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-Now that we have provided an overview of different types of mechanisms that exist in the literature, we summarize these mechanisms in Table~\ref{tab:mechAssess}.
-The table contains the most important pros and cons for each, as well as a qualitative analysis of the scope of detection, required resources, generalizability, security and impact on privacy.
+Now that we have provided an overview of different types of mechanisms that exist in the literature, we summarize these mechanisms and their properties in Tables~\ref{tab:mechAssess1} and \ref{tab:mechAssess2}.
+These tables contain the most important pros and cons for each mechanism, as well as a qualitative analysis of the scope of detection, required resources (which includes computational and communication resources), generalizability, security and impact on privacy.
 The scope of detection tells us whether a mechanism performs local (L), cooperative (C) or back-end (B) detection, connecting back to the discussion on detection scopes in Section~\ref{sec:scope}.
 The required resources field in the table gives an intuition of how much bandwidth, computational resources and memory is required; highly efficient mechanisms are marked with \positive, while expensive mechanisms are marked with \negative.
 Good generalizability (\positive) means that the mechanism may be transferred and applied to other domains relatively easily, a topic we discuss in detail in Section~\ref{sub:applications_beyond_cits}.
-With the security column, we illustrate how easily a mechanism can be manipulated: a mechanism subject to certain attacks is marked with \negative, while a mechanism with a limited attacker model (compared to the model discussed in Section~\ref{sec:attacker-model}) is marked with \neutral and a good scheme is marked with \positive.
+With the security column, we illustrate how easily a mechanism can be manipulated: a mechanism subject to certain attacks is marked with \negative, while a mechanism with a limited attacker model (compared to the model discussed in Section~\ref{sec:attacker-model}) is marked with \neutral{} and a good scheme is marked with \positive.
 Note that this security column does not take into consideration the detection accuracy, but only the security of the detection mechanism.
 The last column, privacy, indicates the necessary type of linkability, as discussed in Section~\ref{sec:pseudonyms}; full linkability (F), explicit linkability (E), implicit linkability (I) or no linkability (N).
 When the issue is not addressed in the paper, we use a question mark.